jumal/docker-demo/README.md

 # Docker Demo

-Docker demo using 3 containers
+Docker demo using 3 containers types:
  - **web** hosting a REST API
  - **mongodb** hosting a MongoDB server with data persistence
  - **ha_web** hosting a load balancer for the web containers